aria42/aria42.github.io/_posts/2014-12-02-understanding-lbfgs.md

 ### L-BFGS: BFGS on a memory budget

 The BFGS quasi-newton approximation has the benefit of not requiring us to be able to analytically compute the Hessian of a function.
 However, we still must maintain a history of the $s_n$ and $y_n$ vectors for each iteration.
-Since one of the core-concerns of the $\mathbf{NewtonRhapson}$ algorithm were the memory requirements associated with maintaining an Hessian, the BFGS Quasi-Newton algorithm doesn't address that since our memory use can grow without bound.
+Since one of the core-concerns of the $\mathbf{NewtonRaphson}$ algorithm were the memory requirements associated with maintaining an Hessian, the BFGS Quasi-Newton algorithm doesn't address that since our memory use can grow without bound.

 The L-BFGS algorithm, named for _limited_ BFGS, simply truncates the $$\mathbf{BFGSMultiply}$$ update to use the last $m$ input differences and gradient differences.
 This means, we only need to store $$s_n, s_{n-1},\ldots, s_{n-m-1}$$ and $$y_n, y_{n-1},\ldots, y_{n-m-1}$$ to compute the update.
 The center product can still use any symmetric psd matrix $$\invhessian_0$$, which can also depend on any $$\{s_k\}$$ or $$\{ y_k \}$$.